 Focus keeps you productive.
 It’s what determines whether you do what you want to or spend the day distracted.
 But it goes much deeper than this.

-Learn How to Take Control of Your Technologies
+1. Learn How to Take Control of Your Technologies

-Create a Focus-Friendly Work Environment
+2. Create a Focus-Friendly Work Environment

 Declutter Your Mind as Well as Your Desk

-Will a decluttered space be able to help you with all of them?
-No!
-But this is where the mindset work comes in.
+Clear space gives us more clear mind for that moment, but this is not your long-term solution.
 No tool, tip, trick, or hack will be able to solve your timing or focus issues.
 Only you can do that because you are the one in charge of your time, your commitments, your schedule, your plan, and also your mind.

-If you ever tried to meditate, you know that it takes time to clear your head from thoughts, calm the mind, and thrive in presence.
+If you have ever tried to meditate, you know that it takes time to clear your head from thoughts, calm the mind, and thrive in presence.
 And it is definitely one practice that can help you understand how your mind works.
 If you are having difficulty staying on task, then it’s time to look for the cause.

-Ask yourself: What is blocking you from undivided attention?
+Ask yourself: What is blocking you from your undivided attention?
 Have you ever thought that you could be keeping yourself busy to feel worthy of your income?
 It’s a clue to your limiting beliefs!

 Work on Your Pain

 We feel discomfort, and we all love comfort, right?
 Our natural way of avoiding pain and discomfort is what makes us lean towards distractions rather than stay on task.
-It’s worth looking deeper and understand what are the underlying issues that you’re trying to avoid when distracted.
+It’s worth looking deeper and understanding the underlying issues that you’re trying to avoid when distracted.

 Working on that pain will help you stay focused and committed to even the hardest of tasks.
 If you’re committed to your growth in all areas, it’s up to you to stay on task even when you don’t feel like it.